Japan Photo Tour – Winter Spectacular!

-A short thirty minute drive to Biei this morning, to photograph amazing minimalist snow-scapes of snow laden hills, lone trees and small groves.
-We’ll continue landscape shooting into the late afternoon with an icy waterfall and a frozen blue lagoon.
+A short thirty minute drive to Biei this morning to photograph amazing minimalist snow-scapes of snow laden hills, lone trees and small groves.
+We’ll continue landscape shooting into the late afternoon with an icy waterfall, and return to Asahikawa after a full day of landscape photography.
+We will visit many locations today and you will find the landscapes photographed here will be most iconic and very powerful to viewers of your Japan portfolio!

-Early today we drive to Tsuru Itoh Tancho to photograph Red Crowned Cranes.
-These iconic white birds are a traditional symbol of good fortune in Japan, and are tall and elegant with black tipped wings and a small red patch on their heads.
-Photograph the big birds with your zoom lens and after lunch, we drive to Lake Kusharo where many Whooper Swans congregate.
+Today we drive to Lake Kusharo where many Whooper Swans congregate.
+These swans differ from the swans photographed by Mt Fuji, and have purely white faces and yellow beaks.
 Here we will also have access to shoot and take a bath in a hot onsen that is located by this very lake.
-After eleven days of fantastic Japanese winter photography, there is nothing like a hot spring bath by a frozen lake!
+After thirteen days of fantastic Japanese winter photography, there is nothing like a hot spring bath by a frozen lake!
 And in the evening, a little hot sake, followed by a glorious Hokkaido dinner.
 Who wants Blowfish?